-Global starch derivative market size was 49,171.8 kilo tons in 2014 and is expected to witness significant growth over the next seven years owing to its growing application in processed foods, beverages and pharmaceuticals.
-Its increasing demand as a thickening agent, stabilizer, emulsifier, and binder will augment industry development.
+The global starch derivatives market demand was 49,171.8 kilotons in 2014 and is expected to witness significant growth over the next few years.
+The growth is attributed to growing application of starch derivatives in processed foods, beverages, and pharmaceuticals.
+Increasing demand for the product as a thickening agent, stabilizer, emulsifier, and binder will augment industry growth in the coming years.

-Technological advancements in India, China and Brazil to develop new products are expected to create new opportunities for industry growth.
-Increasing government support in order to promote natural ingredients will open new avenues over the next seven years.
+However, increasing R&D expenditure, along with variation in raw material prices, is likely to restrain industry growth.
+Mounting usage of substitutes including gum will restrict the product demand.
+Technological advancements in India, China, and Brazil to develop new products are expected to create new opportunities for industry growth.
+Increasing government support in order to promote natural ingredients will open new avenues over the next few years.

-Food & beverages was the largest application segment in 2014 accounting for over 60% of global volume and is likely to witness significant growth on account of growing consumption for packaged and convenience food in various countries including China, India, Brazil, the U.S., Germany, and Saudi Arabia.
+Food and beverages were the largest application segment in 2014, accounting for over 60.0% share of the global volume.
+The segment is likely to witness significant growth on account of growing consumption of packaged and convenience food in various countries including China, India, Brazil, U.S., Germany, and Saudi Arabia.

-Ongoing developments in paper and textiles, along with growing requirement for convenience food will fuel industry growth in Asia Pacific over the next seven years.
-Increasing investment by foreign players such as Ingredion Incorporated, Cargill Inc. and Roquette in India is expected to augment demand.
+Asia Pacific accounted for a significant volume share in the starch derivatives market.
+It will witness significant growth on account of expansion of the food and beverages and pharmaceutical sectors in China, India, South Korea, Thailand, Philippines, and Indonesia.
+Ongoing developments in paper and textiles, along with growing need for convenience food, will fuel regional industry growth over the next few years.
+Increasing investment by foreign players such as Ingredion Incorporated, Cargill Inc., and Roquette in India is expected to augment growth.

-Brazil dominated the Latin American starch derivative market in 2014.
-Rising disposable income of consumers and rapid urbanization are macro factors expected to drive demand in the region over the forecast period.
-Moreover, increasing investment by Cargill Inc. in Brazil in order to produce maltodextrin and modified starch will drive growth over the forecast period.
+Brazil dominated the Latin America market in 2014.
+Rising disposable income of consumers and rapid urbanization are the macro factors expected to drive demand in the region over the forecast period.
+Moreover, increasing investment by Cargill Inc. in Brazil in order to produce maltodextrin and modified starch will boost the growth over the forecast period.
 MEA is likely to witness immense potential as a result of high demand for sweeteners in South Africa and Egypt.

-ADM, Roquette Frères, Cargill Inc., Emsland Group, Ingredion Incorporated, Agrana Group, Avebe U.A., Tate & Lyle PLC, Grain Processing Corporation, and Global Bio-chem Technology Group Company Limited dominated the global starch derivative company market share in 2014.
+ADM; Roquette Frères; Cargill Inc.; Emsland Group; Ingredion Incorporated; Agrana Group; Avebe U.A.; Tate & Lyle PLC; Grain Processing Corporation; and Global Bio-chem Technology Group Company Limited dominated the global market share in 2014.
 The industry is highly competitive with major companies involved in constant product innovation and R&D activities.

 Avail customized purchase options to meet your exact research needs: